 Publication begins: The 60-day formal clock is running.
 A modification must trigger a formal postponement to complete.
 Reinstatement must be arranged before the sale.
 Property sale must close before the auction.
 Bankruptcy can stop even a same-day sale.
 Every option is compressed and every day matters.

-Missouri Homeowners: Act During the Pre-Notice Window — Every Option Is Available Right Now
+Missouri Homeowners: Act During the Pre-Notice Window — Every Loss-Mitigation Tool Is Available Right Now

-The options available right now — before any publication notice is filed — are better than those available at any subsequent stage.
-A professional assessment identifies what is available and what must happen before Missouri's fast timeline takes over.
+The procedural tools available right now — before any § 443.320 publication notice is filed — are better than those available at any subsequent stage.
+The pre-notice window overlaps with the federal 120-day pre-foreclosure period under 12 C.F.R. § 1024.41, creating the only stage where investor-mandated modification waterfalls, contractual reinstatement, statutory pre-sale cure under § 443.400, and pre-sale property sale all have adequate procedural runway.
+A professional assessment identifies what is available and what must happen before Missouri's compressed timeline takes over.

 See My Options →What happens after I submit my information?

-A mortgage relief professional reviews your Missouri situation and identifies exactly which stage you are in and what options are still available.
+A mortgage relief professional reviews your Missouri situation and identifies exactly which stage you are in under the § 443.310 timeline and what procedural tools are still available.

 What if I am only 1 or 2 months behind in Missouri?

 This is the best possible time to act.
-Before publication begins, every program is accessible and there is maximum time to execute correctly.
+Before the publication notice under § 443.320 is filed, every investor-mandated waterfall is fully accessible and there is maximum procedural runway to execute correctly.

 Missouri's major real estate markets have maintained solid values.
 Kansas City and its suburbs — Johnson County, Cass County, Clay County — have seen sustained appreciation.
 St. Louis and the Metro East have their own market dynamics.
 Springfield, Columbia, and other Missouri cities all have property values that many delinquent homeowners have built equity in.
-That equity is permanently at risk the moment the Missouri foreclosure sale completes — and Missouri provides no backstop after the sale to recover it.
+That equity is at risk the moment the Missouri foreclosure sale completes — and Missouri's procedural backstop after the sale, the 1-year redemption right under § 443.410, has strict prerequisites that are rarely all satisfied in practice.

 Behind on Payments in Missouri?
 Your Options Are Best Right Now

-Submit your information and our team will review your Missouri situation, identify exactly where you are in the process, and walk through every option that is still available at your current stage.
+Submit your information and our team will review your Missouri situation, identify exactly where you are in the § 443.310 timeline, and walk through every procedural tool that is still available at your current stage.

-See My Options →What if publication has already begun?
+See My Options →What if publication has already begun under § 443.320?

 Options compress dramatically but do not disappear.
-A modification application may trigger a postponement.
-Reinstatement is available before the sale.
-Bankruptcy can stop the sale.
+A complete modification application can trigger federal dual-tracking protection under 12 C.F.R. § 1024.41 if formally complete at least 37 days before the sale.
+Reinstatement under § 443.400 or the deed-of-trust contractual clause is available before the sale.
+Chapter 13 bankruptcy can stop the sale via automatic stay.
 Immediate professional assessment is essential.

 Is there any cost to find out what I qualify for?